linode/docs/docs/guides/databases/redis/using-redis-scan-commands/index.md

 The SCAN commands have three options that you can use to enhance or control the results.
 Each of these options is covered below, complete with examples showing how you can use them.

 - The `COUNT` option can be added to a SCAN command to dictate how many results you would like from the SCAN command.
 Typically, a SCAN command comes back with about 10 entries per query.
-The `COUNT` option tells Redis to attempt to fetch a specified number of entries per query:
+The `COUNT` option tells Redis to, instead, attempt to fetch a specified number of entries per query:

         SCAN 4 COUNT 2